 The insights section on your Page helps you to measure how people are interacting with your Page and posts.
 You can quickly see the volume and type of people who are viewing your page activity, as well as which posts are performing best to help you plan future posts

-After you’ve set up your page and have at least 30 likes, the Insights section will automatically show info about the people engaging with your posts and page.
-Page insights let you track who’s engaging with your posts on a monthly, weekly and daily basis.
-After 28 days the stats are replaced, but you can still export data from previous months by clicking ‘Export Data’ and selecting your date range.
+After you’ve set up your page and have at least 30 likes, the Insights section will automatically show info about the people engaging with your posts and Page.
+Page Insights let you track who’s engaging with your posts on a monthly, weekly and daily basis.
+After 28 days the summary stats are replaced, but you can still export data from previous months by clicking ‘Export Data’ and selecting your date range.

 The Facebook News Feed is designed to show people content they’re interested in.
 Facebook uses engagement as a way to determine whether a post is relevant to people.
-For example, posts that people like, comment on and share are considered more relevant, so creating posts that people relate to is key to raising awareness.
+For example, posts that people like, comment on and share are considered more relevant, so creating posts that people relate to is key to building reach and awareness.

 Knowing your audience is essential for creating posts people will engage with.

 Here are ideas for creating content that is relevant to your audience: